appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-firestore.md

   <dt><b>Delete Key Path</b></dt>
   <dd>

 When filled, deletes the key located at the path specified by this field.
 You can delete nested keys by providing the path from the root of the object.
-Expects an array with a single string value, for example `["parentKey.keyToDelete"]`.
+Expects an array with a single string value, for example `["PARENT_KEY.KEY_TO_DELETE"]`.

   </dd>